pedroflor/fentapatch/README.md

 **Changes in this fork:**

  Clean-up to work on IDA PRO 9+ Linux
- Changine the python file to fentapatch
+ Renamed the python file to fentapatch

 ---